How To Change Post Authors In WordPress

 - Is a registered site user,

-- Has been given a role other than “Subscriber” (e.g. “Author”, “Contributor”, etc).
+- Has been assigned a role higher than Subscriber (e.g. Contributor, Author, Editor, Administrator, etc).

 How To Make Bulk Changes To Post Authors